Mary Tyler Moore Hospitalized & In Critical Condition — Report

 This is just awful.
 Hollywood icon, Mary Tyler Moore is in critical condition at a hospital in Connecticut, according to a new report, Jan.
 25. Mary is reportedly surrounded by family members who are allegedly preparing their goodbyes.
 Get the devastating details.

 Mary Tyler Moore, 80, is in critical condition at a Connecticut hospital, according to TMZ, Jan.
-25. The actress is currently surrounded by family at the medical facility, and they are reportedly preparing their goodbyes due to her serious condition.
+25. She has allegedly been on a respirator for more than one week.
+The actress is currently surrounded by family at the medical facility, and they are reportedly preparing their goodbyes due to her serious condition.
 Mary is currently suffering from multiple health problems, and it has recently taken a turn for the worse, as reported by the site.

 It was been reported in 2014 that the actress was nearly blind, and that she had heart and kidney problems.
 Then, in 2015, on an episode of Larry King Now, her former co-star, Dick Van Dyke, 91, revealed that she was “not well at all,” due to her diabetes.